HOW IT ALL BEGAN

 TRAVELING WITH INTENTION

-Some days, that means embracing the movement of a city — walking through galleries, markets, quiet side streets, sitting in cafés and watching daily life unfold.
+Some days, that means embracing the movement of a city, walking through galleries, markets, and quiet side streets, sitting in cafés and watching daily life unfold.

-Other days, it means slowing down — taking in ocean air, napping in the shade, enjoying the kind of quiet that only comes when you don’t have anywhere else to be.
+Other days, it means slowing down, taking in ocean air, napping in the shade, and enjoying the kind of quiet that comes when you don’t have anywhere else to be.

-To me, intentional travel isn’t about doing more.
-It’s about doing what feels right for you — and allowing space for comfort, presence, and discovery along the way.
+To me, intentional travel is not about doing more.
+It is about doing what feels right for you, and allowing space for comfort, presence, and discovery along the way.

 WHY I LOVE WHAT I DO